simasch/fullstack-is-dead/README.md

     mvnw spring-boot:run

-in the three project folders.
+in the four project folders.

 ## Ports